Equinox: Equinoxes on other planets

 Equinoxes are defined on any planet with a tilted rotational axis.
 A dramatic example is Saturn, where the equinox places its ring system edge-on facing the Sun.
-As a result, they are visible only as a thin line when seen from Earth.
 When seen from above – a view seen during an equinox for the first time from the Cassini space probe in 2009 – they receive very little sunshine; indeed, they receive more planetshine than light from the Sun.
 This phenomenon occurs once every 14.7 years on average, and can last a few weeks before and after the exact equinox.
-Saturn's most recent equinox was on 11 August 2009, and its next will take place on 6 May 2025.
+Saturn's most recent equinox was on 6 May 2025.

-Mars's most recent equinoxes were on 24 February 2022 (northern autumn), and on 26 December 2022 (northern spring).
+Mars's most recent equinoxes were on 12 January 2024 (northern autumn), and on 26 December 2022 (northern spring).